webplatform/docs-wpd/Community/Meetings/Community_Development/index.md

 ==Thursday, March 21, 2013 at 11 a.m.
 PDST, 6 p.m.
 GMT==

 * Establish an irregular meeting time (lack of agenda cancels)
-* Communications Plan -- Julee to add item (much already listed below falls under this, so the overarching topic has been inserted above)
 * Doc Sprint - San Francisco, April 3